Maybe Kim just needed a better doctor.

 More intriguing was that she noticed a terrible burn I had on my right ring finger from a lid coming off a teapot while pouring my tea.
 Steam burns are the absolute worst.
 My finger was about half-way healed and still a little blackened.

 She smoothed some serum on the burn as well.
 It healed beautifully, only the slightest shade of pink darker than the rest of my hand.
-I have far worse oven burn scars.
 Plasma therapy can be used anywhere; face, throat, hands or for scars.
 If fact, I think that it was originally developed for burns.

 My friends recommended that I get several treatments, spaced a few weeks apart, to get the full benefit.
 I got three.
 My friend Mary got six.
 We could afford to.
-Each therapy cost $70.
+Each therapy cost only $70.
 I even got a special, three for the price of two and a half.
-In all fairness, I have to add that my salon in Denver has begun to offer them at the bargain price of $500 as opposed to $1,000.
+My salon in Denver has begun to offer them at the “bargain” price of $500 as opposed to $1,000.
+They could not possibly be any more professional than the treatment I received in Mexico.

 The results?
 My face definitely looked fuller, enough that I felt I could forgo the much more expensive Sculptra injections that I get every year or two in the U.S. A couple of people who had no idea I’d had the therapy made remarks on my appearance that led me to think that the improvement wasn’t my imagination.